Nonsecondary origin of cosmic ray positrons: Introduction

-Our argument proceeds as follows: in order to provide good agreement with observations, electrons and positrons must be uncooled at energies below $\simeq 250$ GeV.
-For conservative estimates of the magnetic fields and photon backgrounds in the Galaxy, this requirement that leptons be uncooled at such high energies demands a short escape time from the Galaxy: $\tesc \simeq 0.66$ Myr at 250 GeV.
-This $\tesc$ is incompatible with B/C and $\ppbar$, as such fast escape of primaries leaves insufficient time to produce the observed number of secondaries given acceptable ISM densities.
+Our argument proceeds as follows: to provide good agreement with observations, electrons and positrons must be uncooled below $\simeq 250$ GeV.
+For conservative estimates of Galactic magnetic fields and photon backgrounds, this requirement demands a short escape time from the Galaxy: $\tesc \simeq 0.66$ Myr at 250 GeV.
+This $\tesc$ is incompatible with B/C and $\ppbar$, as such fast escape of primaries leaves insufficient time to produce the observed secondary flux given acceptable ISM densities.